-- A representative of the Campus Police meets with the dorm directors and resident assistants to discuss security matters relating to student housing. - A summary of criminal incidents, known as the Daily Crime and Fire Log is available at the chief of police office. - If circumstances warrant, special printed crime alerts, are prepared and distributed either selectively or throughout the campus. - The Campus Housing staff arranges one program each Fall semester on some aspect of campus safety and security.
-All housing residents are encouraged to attend. - Publishes an E-Newsletter consisting of valuable crime prevention and safety information. - Keeps Emergency Procedures information posters displayed in prominent locations in all campus buildings.
+A representative of the Campus Police meets with the dorm directors and resident assistants to discuss security matters relating to student housing.

+A summary of criminal incidents, known as the Daily Crime and Fire Log is available at the chief of police office.

+If circumstances warrant, special printed crime alerts, are prepared and distributed either selectively or throughout the campus.

+The Campus Housing staff arranges one program each Fall semester on some aspect of campus safety and security.
+All housing residents are encouraged to attend.

+Publishes an E-Newsletter consisting of valuable crime prevention and safety information.

+Keeps Emergency Procedures information posters displayed in prominent locations in all campus buildings.

-EVER-FI Campus Safety Program
+Campus Safety Program

-The College provides to the campus community with continuous and ongoing access to sexual assault, domestic violence, dating violence, stalking, crime prevention and awareness information, through an online training program that helps students, faculty and staff create a safe and healthy campus community where they take care of themselves, look out for one another, and make choices for the greater good.
+In addition to in person training opportunities, the College provides to the campus community with continuous and ongoing access to sexual assault, domestic violence, dating violence, stalking, crime prevention and awareness information, through an online training program that helps students, faculty and staff create a safe and healthy campus community where they take care of themselves, look out for one another, and make choices for the greater good.

-The EVER-FI program is a comprehensive online video training program that can be accessed through the Wallace State Community College web site at www.wallacestate.edu, go to Blackboard, then click "sign in with third party account".
-This will take you to an Ellucian login screen.
-Enter your email address and password.
-Then click on the "courses" menu button.
-Click the dropdown menu beside "current courses" and select "WSCC Centers" menu button.
-There you will find "Campus Safety and Security Awareness"
+The Vector Solutions Campus Health and Safety Training program is a comprehensive online video training program that can be accessed through the Wallace State Community College website at www.wallacestate.edu, go to the Campus Police Page, scroll down and click on the Login to Campus Health and Safety Training button.
+Enter your email address.
+Then click on the "Campus Prevention Network" menu button.
+Click the desired or assigned course.
+There you will find "Campus Safety and Security Awareness."

-EVER-FI provides Wallace State students and WSCC employees with the most relevant and comprehensive source of personal safety information.
+Vector Solutions, formerly Ever-Fi, provides Wallace State students and WSCC employees with the most relevant and comprehensive source of personal safety information.